 Unmanageable IAM policy

 An alternative to using the node role is to use IAM users instead.
+An IAM user is a profile you can set up just like an IAM role, but one that requires a username and password to access certain services and that is meant for one person only.
 With this method, you can make an IAM user with correct permissions for each of your services, and then pass in the credentials via environment variables.
 This method does not violate the principle of least privilege because each pod has only the access it requires.

-IAM Access for pods via IAM user credentials
+AWS IAM for pods via IAM user credentials

 Use Kubernetes secrets to store the credentials and then inject them into the environment variables.
 Using a secret will get the credentials out of your config files, but secrets are really just base64 encoded.
 It is easy enough to accidentally give access to read your secrets to random pods, even with RBAC enabled.